Amenokal/fief-online/README.md

 # KNOWN BUGS

-lord disappears when moveoption : letOne and lord is alone
+When moveoption letOne with lone lord : lord disappearing
 - if lord alone > moveAll()
 - disable letOne when lord is alone in JS ?

-3 disasters on board already : to discard pile animation to make / bug: draw immediatly
+When 3 disasters on board already : no discard pile animation + draw immediatly

 # TASKS